shuber/proxy/README.markdown

 Proxy
 =====

 A rails plugin that detects requests with forwarded hosts/uris and sets the session domain, default host, and relative url root.
-Anything that uses the url_for method will generate urls using the forwarded headers.
+Anything that uses the ActionController::UrlRewriter#rewrite\_url or ActionController::UrlWriter#url_for methods will generate urls using the forwarded headers.

 The original session domain, default host, and relative url root will be restored after each request.